The Final Fantasy Legend: Versions and re-releases

 The WonderSwan version features different graphics and new prompts for aiding in party maintenance.

 Square released the game December 1989 in Japan as Makai Toushi Sa·Ga and included a map for the four major worlds in the game; a revised version followed shortly after.
 Square translated it to English in March 1990, and planned to release it in North America with new artwork as The Great Warrior Saga.
-Square retitled it The Final Fantasy Legend before releasing it on September 30, 1990, to tie into the popularity of the Final Fantasy video game.
+Its final Western title was The Final Fantasy Legend.
+At different times Kawazu has attributed the change to Square and its Western publisher Nintendo, with the intent being to capitalise on the success of the original Final Fantasy.

 Developers made slight modifications for this version, such as removing the game's credits and adjusting the longevity of certain weapons.
 Changes to the text were also made, including the omission of some of Ryu-O's riddles, removal of mention about self-sacrifice and a hint of the Tower's true purpose.
 Notably, the exchange between the player's party and the Creator, where the latter reveals that he created Asura simply out of boredom, is altered.
 In 1998, Sunsoft acquired the license to the Game Boy "Final Fantasy" games, re-releasing them in North America the same year.
 Despite advertising compatibility with Nintendo's Game Boy Color handheld, the re-released version featured no enhancements.

 Square re-released of The Final Fantasy Legend for Bandai's WonderSwan Color unit; the Japan-exclusive port debuted in March 2002 under the Japanese title.
-Toshiyuki Itahana redrew the concept art and graphics, and Square added animated cutscenes.
+Toshiyuki Itahana redrew the character designs, and Square added animated cutscenes.
 Developers also enabled players to see in advance what a monster would transform into before eating meat left behind after battle.
 The port allowed playthrough of the intact original Game Boy version.
 Among other changes and additions were gameplay tweaks, a bestiary, and an added feature that allowed players to automatically target an enemy for attack in combat.